meuter/mockme/README.md

 Now you want to unit test the hello out of it (ok maybe you want to write the tests before writing the actual function, but that's another topic).
 For the purpose of your test, you'll want to mock/stub print_as_ascii_hex() out.
-You have two choices: (1) you write the mocks and stub by hand, which is long painful and error prone or (2) you can describe it using the following syntax:
+You have two choices: (1) you write the mock/stub/double functions by hand, which is long, painful and error prone or (2) you can describe it using the following syntax:

 <pre>
 int print_as_ascii_hex(FILE *output, const uint8_t *bytes, const size_t size)